huggingface/diffusers/docs/source/en/api/pipelines/stable_diffusion/stable_diffusion_3.md

 - `feature_extractor`: Image processor that prepares the input image for the chosen `image_encoder`.
 - `ip_adapter_id`: Checkpoint containing parameters of image cross attention layers and image projection.

 IP-Adapters are trained for a specific model architecture, so they also work in finetuned variations of the base model.
-You can use the `set_ip_adapter_scale()` function to adjust how strongly the output aligns with the image prompt.
+You can use the [`~SD3IPAdapterMixin.set_ip_adapter_scale`] function to adjust how strongly the output aligns with the image prompt.
 The higher the value, the more closely the model follows the image prompt.
 A default value of 0.5 is typically a good balance, ensuring the model considers both the text and image prompts equally.

 ```python
 import torch